ltfleming/WS2812-RaspberryPiZeroW/README.md

 This Repo builds on the good work of (Austin Brown - Go check out his stuff!)[https://github.com/luxdvie?tab=repositories], and is focused on simplifying the process for a Raspberry Pi Zero W.

 1. Install 'Raspberry Pi OS Lite (32-Bit) using Pi Imager.
 Enter your hostname, enable SSH, set your credentials and configure your WIFi and your Locale settings, under the gear icon.
-2. Boot the Pi and wait for it to join the netowrk.
+2. Boot the Pi and wait for it to join the netowrk (can take a few minutes - patience :) ).
 3. Connect using SSH
-4. Run the ws8212-zerow.bash file to install
+4. Run the installer.sh file to install the required libraries and boot the app.js

 # WS2812 LED Strip Animations